James Bodell: Early life

+Enlistment

 Bodell enlisted in the 59th (2nd Nottinghamshire) Regiment of Foot in 1848, the year of a series of revolutions in Western and Central Europe.

 Later life

 Bodell served in the militia in Waikato from 1863 to 1866.
 He was briefly a photographer, in the 1870s.

 His memoirs, edited by Sir Keith Sinclair, were published in 1982 as A Soldier’s View of Empire.